TIBHannover/impactViz/README.md

 ## Features

-* enter doi of an article
+* input for doi of an article
 * display metrics based on data from PaperBuzz
+* display overview of all data sources and detailed view for concepts

-## Installation and usage
+## Installation

 1. clone this repo (with submodule)
 2. run npm install

 ## Built with